Crown-Commercial-Service/ccs-migration-alpha-tools/docs/developer-access.md

 #### Connect to remote hosts accessible from the container

 Obtain temporary security credentials from AWS and then set them as environment variables in the shell session.
+* The `printf "AWS_ACCESS_KEY_ID=%s AWS_SECRET_ACCESS_KEY=%s AWS_SESSION_TOKEN=%s"` command is used to format the output from the `aws sts assume-role` command into a string that sets environment variables.
+* `export $(...)` command exports the variables, setting them in your environment.
+Once these environment variables are set, any AWS CLI command or AWS SDK in your session will use these credentials by default.
+* `aws sts assume role` allows you to assume an IAM role.
+When you assume a role, AWS STS (Security token service) returns a temporary security credentials(an access key ID, a secret access key, and a security token) that you can use to make AWS API calls.
+* `--role-arn` is the ARN of the role you want to assume.
+* `--role-session-name` names the session.
+* `--query` command extracts the necessary credentials from the response.
+* `--output text` formats the output as text.
 ```shell
 export $(printf "AWS_ACCESS_KEY_ID=%s AWS_SECRET_ACCESS_KEY=%s AWS_SESSION_TOKEN=%s" \
 $(aws sts assume-role \